whiskyechobravo/kerkoapp/README.md

   `kerko.composer.Composer.init_default_sorts()` for the list of default sorts.
 * `KERKOAPP_MIME_TYPES`: List of allowed MIME types for attachments.
 Defaults to `"application/pdf"`.
+* `KERKOAPP_ITEM_EXCLUDE_RE`: Regex to use to exclude items based on their tags.
+  Any object that have a tag that matches this regular expression will be excluded.
+If empty (which is the default), no items will be excluded unless `KERKOAPP_ITEM_INCLUDE_RE` is set, in which case items that don't have any tag that matches it will be excluded.
+* `KERKOAPP_ITEM_INCLUDE_RE`: Regex to use to include items based on their tags.
+  Any object which does not have a tag that matches this regular expression will be excluded.
+If empty (which is the default), all items will be included unless `KERKOAPP_ITEM_EXCLUDE_RE` is set and causes some to be excluded.
 * `KERKOAPP_TAG_EXCLUDE_RE`: Regex to use to exclude tags.
 The default value causes any tag that begins with an underscore ('_') to be ignored by Kerko.
   Note that citation exports (downloads) always include all tags regardless of